Government House (Alberta): Official viceregal residence (1913–1938)

 The property for the house, with a large surrounding area, was purchased by the Province of Alberta in 1910.
-Construction on the building, intended from the outset to house the lieutenant governor, began in 1912, and the official opening was held on October 7, 1913.
-The three-storey building is constructed of sandstone in the Jacobean Revival style.
+Construction on the building, intended from the outset to house the lieutenant governor, began in 1912.

+The home, designed by America architect Allan Merrick Jeffers, is built in the Jacobean Revival style.
+The three-storey building featured a reception hall, drawing room, dining room, and music room on the first floor.
+The second floor house bedrooms for the Lieutenant Governor and guests, while the third floor was reserved for servants quarters.
+Jeffers original design included a ballroom wing on the first floor, although this was removed because then Lieutenant Governor George H. V. Bulyea did not approve of dancing.
+The home was completed in 1913, with the official opening being held on October 7, 1913.

 It was used as the viceregal residence until 1938.
 When it was closed, the Alberta Government cited economic concerns, as well as the closing of the Ontario Government House the year previous, as reasons for the closure.
 However, the closure also came soon after Lieutenant Governor John C. Bowen refused to grant royal assent to three controversial bills passed through the Legislative Assembly, and was, along with the removal of his support staff and official car, seen as an act of retaliation by Premier William Aberhart.
 The building was sold, and the furniture and fixtures were sold.